rikkimax/DIPs/DIPs/DIP1xxx-RC/README.md

 In [resolving](resolving.md) introduces the concept of resolving a ``signature`` type, into an resolved type and what is required to do this with the hidden arguments.

+Later in [link](bodies.md) function bodies are defined as supported along with support for a new attribute ``default(...)`` to add impressive new behavior for adaption to other signatures types for the implementation without the use of ``static if``.

 ### Breaking changes / deprecation process

 The primary breaking change is the token ``signature`` is becoming a keyword.